mhcrnl/ogcalc/doc/ogcalc.rst

 This is identical to the last example, but in this case the callback is the function \function{gtk\_window\_activate\_default} and the widget to give to the signal handler is \variable{window}.
-When Enter is pressed in the CF entry field, the default ``Calculate'' button is activated.
+When Enter is pressed in the CF entry field, the default "Calculate" button is activated.

 .. code-block:: c